estuary/flow/site/docs/concepts/catalogs.md

 ## The catalog YAML

-Catalogs are written in the form of YAML specification files.
+Catalogs are written in the form of YAML configuration files.
+The various catalog entities' configuration must follow set specifications.

+There are two ways to create and work with these files.

 ### In the Flow web app